lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 You can also use `docker` to build a container from the `Dockerfile`, if you are familiar with it.
 This may take a while, as mkdocs and other necessary software needs to be downloaded.
-Building a container with the documentation inside could be done with the following steps:
+Building a container could be done with the following steps:

 ```Bash
 cd /PATH/TO/hpc-compendium